passadis/orbit/README.md

 **Orbit v0.2** - *The future of version control is here.* 🌟

-*Built with ❤️ in Rust for performance, security, and developer productivity.*
+*Built with ❤️ by passadis in Rust for performance, security, and developer productivity.*